sheridanduma/PERSONAL-PORTFOLIO-PROJECT/README.md

 + JavaScript
 + Node.js

+## How to Use
+Click this link for the live site : https://sheridanduma.github.io/personalportfolio/

 ## Status
 The goals for the assignnment have been completed as of April 23, 2024, however additional components for this project are in the progress.